penn-cnt/scalp_deep-learning/README.md

 > source /demonstration/environment/cnt_codehub/bin/activate

-**NOTE:** To streamling the process, we recommend making an alias command to avoid having to navigate the the activate file everytime.
+**NOTE:** To streamline the process, we recommend making an alias command to avoid having to navigate the the activate file everytime.

 Once in the environment, a requirements.txt file with all the needed packages to run this suite of code can be found at the following location:

 > [CNT Codehub YAML](core_libraries/python/cnt_codehub/envs/requirements.txt)

-This file can be installed using the following call to conda from the envs subdirectory:
+This file can be installed using the following call to pip from the envs subdirectory:

 > pip install -r requirements.txt